 We provide research-led teacher education of the highest quality.
 We have high standards and will challenge you to excel, within our strong supportive structures.

 We are leaders in Initial Teacher Education.
-Consistently graded Outstanding by OFSTED, we were ranked 2nd out of 74 higher education providers in the Good Teaching Training Guide 2011.
+Consistently graded Outstanding by OFSTED, and ranked amongst the top three university providers of initial teacher training in the Good Teacher Training Guide 2013

 High quality research-inspired teaching